momochi000/typewar/README.md

 ## CURRENT

-#### Generate a new smaller vocabulary for player and monsters
-Temporary, since we want to test faster paced action
-#### Tweak the difficulty to be pretty hard (before demo to albert)
-#### Add a physics border on the ground so text fragments can bounce
-#### REFACTOR: ensure all events triggered are CapitalCased
 #### BUG: slime sprite is off
-#### BUG: Edge case: multiple fragments with same starting text typod
-NOTE: this algorithm allows the following edge case:
-When multiple fragments are 'active' starting with the same text, e.g.
-'fool' and 'foolish'.
-If you type 'foox', it will deactivate all the fragments.
 #### Add another attack to the monster
 Make a position func that handles an arc path
 Problem with using physics is I can't scale the speed of the attack.